"The most important issues facing America

 major symptoms of that rebellion.

-Focusing on the symptom instead of the most important issue itself risks unintended idolatry
+Focusing on the symptom rather than the root cause risks unintended idolatry

-because Satan cunningly tempts Christians to consider the elements and people close to the Lord,
+because Satan cunningly tempts Christians to consider the issues and the people

 as important as the Lord Himself.

-s were most important to us, how will we respond if
+If pro-life issues were the most important to us, how will we respond if

 Satan offers to overturn Roe v Wade?
-If Satan offers,
+Indeed, if Satan offers,

 "All this

-The most important issue for Christians must remain Christ Himself and His
+The most important issue for Christians must remain Jesus and His

 honor.
 We exist to glorify and honor Jesus.
-If made to choose His honor or the
+If made to choose between His honor

 even our own lives - we must still obey the